bassamanator/everything-sovol-sv06/README.md

 | Bed        | Nema 42 | 34     | 1.3A                        |
 | 2 x Z-axis | Nema 42 | 34     | 1.3A                        |

+## Y-axis

+- In case you need to replace it, you can _probably_ fit a stepper motor with a height of 42mm.
+- A stepper motor with a height of 40mm will certainly fit.

 # Support Me

 Please ⭐ star this repository!